akraino-edge-stack/yaml_builds/README.md

-# Acraino Edge Stack
+# Akraino Edge Stack
 ..............................................................................
 .
-Copyright © 2018 AT&T Intellectual Property.
+Copyright (c) 2018 AT&T Intellectual Property.
 All rights reserved         .
 .                                                                            .
 .
 Licensed under the Apache License, Version 2.0 (the "License"); you may    .
 . not use this file except in compliance with the License.                   .